agamedoer/Lecture-Notes/Lab3.md

 Extra Activity
 ------------
 1. Extend the pong game to have two players, with different keys.
 A player gets a point if they are able to get the ball to hit the wall behind their opponent.
 Display the score on the screen and end if any of the players gets 5 points.
-2.USe the pong game as a base to create a breakout game.
+2. Use the pong game as a base to create a breakout game.
 3. Create a memomry game program.